CalebCurry/data-structures-and-algorithms/lessons/partitioning.md

 Say we start with an array `[12, 4, 6, 40, 3, 9, 10]` and `pivot = 12` (index 0).
 We could end up with `[9, 4, 6, 10, 3, 12, 40]`.
 The result is not fully sorted, but all elements less than `12` are on the left and all elements larger are on the right.

+The algorithm works by setting a pivot value, often the value at index 0.
+We then have a `low` pointer and `high` pointer.
+These two pointers move towards each other.
+We first move `low` to the right until it finds a value greater than the pivot.
+We then move `high` to the left until it finds a value less than the pivot.
+When these values are found we swap them and continue moving `low` and `high` inward.

+Eventually the `low` and `high` pointers will collide meaning we've gone through the entire array.
+Where these pointers collide is the splitting point between values lower than the pivot and values higher than the pivot.

+After the pointers collide we swap the pivot (`data[left]`) with the `high` pointer (`data[high]`) placing the pivot between the lesser values and greater values.

 ```python
 def partition(data, left=0, right=None):
     if not right: